SDG-Den/SDG-TIPS/docs/SDG-TIPS/601-agent-integration.md

 SUPER+0 = notify-send "$(sdgtip random)"
 ```

-## Scripts and cron
+## Scoping tips by module

-Use `--from MODULE` to scope tips to a relevant domain:
+Use `--from MODULE` in any context to scope tips to a relevant domain:

 ```bash
 # Random networking tip